Bâlea Lake

 Bâlea Lake (Lacul Bâlea, /ro/; Bilea-tó) is a glacier lake situated at an altitude of 2,034 m (6,673 ft) in the Făgăraș Mountains, in central Romania, near Cârțișoara, Sibiu County.
 There are two chalets opened all year round, a meteorological station, and a mountain rescue (Salvamont) station.
 The lake is accessible by car via the Transfăgărășan road during the summer, and the rest of the year, access is provided by a cable car from the "Bâlea Cascadă" chalet.

 On 17 April 1977, an avalanche killed 23 skiers who had gathered near Bâlea lake.
 Among them, 19 were high school students from the Samuel von Brukenthal National College in Sibiu.
-This tragic event marked the deadliest avalanche in Romania's history, with the 42nd highest death toll in the world.
+This marked the deadliest avalanche in Romania's history, with the 42nd highest death toll in the world.

 In 2006, the first ice hotel in Eastern Europe was built in the vicinity of the lake.
 The hotel has been open for 15 years since its inception, but it did not operate during the 2019–2020 season due to higher than usual temperatures.